deathtothecorporation/plunder-docs/deeper/plan.md

 ## PLAN as a Comprehensive Data Structure

-While it's not entirely accurate to call PLAN a format for human-readable executables or binaries, this perspective highlights PLAN's unique position as a comprehensive data structure that bridges multiple domains of computation and storage.
+PLAN is a format for human-readable executables.
+Considering PLAN from this perspective highlights its unique position as a comprehensive data structure that bridges multiple domains of computation and storage.

 ### Balancing Multiple Concerns